georgealways/lil-gui/Guide.md

 ## Saving

-Using `gui.export()` you can create an object that saves the current value of all properties added to the GUI.
-You can pass that object to `gui.import()` to restore the saved values.
+Using `gui.save()` you can create an object that saves the current value of all properties added to the GUI.
+You can pass that object to `gui.load()` to restore the saved values.

 The following creates a GUI that can save a preset.
 Press the Save Preset button, then modify any controller.
 Pressing the Recall Preset button restores the values you saved.